 (h) The broad education necessary to understand he impact of engineering solutions in a global, economic, environmental, and societal context

 (i) A recognition of the need for, and an ability to engage in, life-long learning

 (k) An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice

 (l) Background for admission to engineering or other professional graduate programs

 1. Declare a major in EE on Axess.
 Do not choose the Honors option on Axess unless you have submitted an Honors application to the department along with the thesis proposal.

 2. Fill out a copy of the Undergraduate Sign-Up Sheet.
 The "Area of Specialization" is particularly important to assist in the choice of a faculty advisor.
 It can always be changed.

-3. Meet with the Vice Chair in Packard 172.
-You can check on office hours by sending email to firstname.lastname@example.org.
-In the Vice Chair's absence, see the Degree Progress Officer in Packard 177.
+3. Meet with the Associate Chair of Undergraduate Education: Please send an email to firstname.lastname@example.org to make an appointment.
 Make sure to bring your Undergraduate Sign-up Sheet, unofficial transcript, and academic file (if available from your previous advisor) to the meeting.
-The purpose of the meeting is to go over the basics in getting a BS in EE, and to assign an EE faculty adviser to be your major advisor.
+The purpose of the meeting is to go over the basics of getting a BS in EE, and to assign an EE faculty member to be your major advisor.

-4. After the meeting, bring your academic file and Undergraduate Sign-up Sheet with the EE Degree Progress Officer in Packard 177, who will approve your major declaration and enter your advisor's name in Axess. e will also add your email to the EE undergraduate email list, used for announcements about seminars, research opportunities, and other events.
+4. After the meeting, bring your Undergraduate Sign-up Sheet to the EE Degree Progress Officer in Packard 177, who will approve your major declaration and enter your advisor's name in Axess.
+We will also add your email to the EE undergraduate email list (also part of the department-wide student email list).
+These lists are used for announcements about academic requirements, seminars, research opportunities, and other events.